 - a.
-Original Message requirements: (15 points) - Meet posting deadline - Minimum of 400 words in length - Make direct connections between video and/or supplemental reading and the textbook. - Include personal experiences and/or reactions - Use correct grammar and complete sentences. - b.
-Comment to at least 2 of your classmates postings: (5 points each) - Meet posting deadline - Minimum of 300 words in length for each posting - Provide constructive feedback and/or ask thought provoking questions - Include personal experiences and/or elaborate on their ideas. - Use correct grammar and complete sentences. - 3.
+Original Message requirements: (15 points) - Meet posting deadline - Minimum of 400 words in length - Make direct connections between video and/or supplemental reading and the textbook. - Include personal experiences and/or reactions - Use correct grammar and complete sentences.

+b.
+Comment to at least 2 of your classmates postings: (5 points each)

+- Meet posting deadline - Minimum of 300 words in length for each posting - Provide constructive feedback and/or ask thought provoking questions - Include personal experiences and/or elaborate on their ideas. - Use correct grammar and complete sentences. - 3.
 Cumulative Final 50 points - 4.
-Homework assignment on Correlations = 20 points - 5.
 Introduction posting = 5 points